Jonathan Wilson Yewdell, M.D., Ph.D.

 The vertebrate immune system evolved in response to the threat posed by viruses.
 The importance of the immune system in protecting against lethal viral infections becomes obvious in innate or acquired immunodeficiencies, where depression of one or more elements of the system results in death from a typically “self-limited” viral infection, or in the success of vaccines in preventing dangerous viral infections.
 The immune system (like every biological system) is not perfect, and overzealous anti-viral responses frequently contribute to viral diseases.

-The mission of our laboratory is to extend basic understanding of the interaction between the immune system and viruses using mouse infection models.
-Ongoing projects include the following:
+The mission of the Cellular Biology Section is to extend basic understanding of the interaction between the host and viruses and to use viruses as tools to better understand cell biology.

 Brooke CB, Ince WL, Wei J, Bennink JR, Yewdell JW.
 Influenza A virus nucleoprotein selectively decreases neuraminidase gene-segment packaging while enhancing viral fitness and transmissibility.
 Proc Natl Acad Sci U S A. 2014;111(47):16854-9.